Taulov

 Taulov is a town located in Fredericia Municipality in the eastern part of the Jutland peninsula in Denmark.
-The town is, with a population of 3,402 (1 January 2022), the second largest in the municipality.
+The town is, with a population of 3,539 (1 January 2025), the second largest in the municipality.

 Taulov's history is not that well known and it was nothing more than a village until the first railroads in Jutland were built in the 1860s during the industrial revolution.
-It is now divided into Gammel Taulov (Old Taulov) and Taulov by the motorway, despite Taulov Kirke being located in Taulov.
+It is now divided into Gammel Taulov (Old Taulov) and Taulov by the motorway, despite Taulov Church being located in Taulov.
 Old Taulov grew up around the train station and the new main street while the majority of Taulov is squeezed in between the E20 motorway and Kolding Landevej, the old main road between Kolding and Snoghøj, which was the main way to access Eastern Denmark for many centuries.

 Taulov Church is a medieval church in traditional Danish style, and was constructed in the 13th century.
 It functioned as a seamark for sailors on Kolding Fjord and Little Belt until modern navigation was introduced.
 As the natural centre of Taulov, it is located approximate 9 km from Fredericia, 10 km from Kolding and 20 km from Vejle.

 History

 The name Taulov has existed for many hundreds of years, probably because of the word "tavle" as in Tavle Mark; this led to the name of Tavlov Nebel (Nebel meaning a place high above its surroundings) which eventually became Taulov.

-Taulov has had settlements for the last 2,500 years, many of those resurfacing in these years of growth where fields are being turned into dwellings.
+Taulov has had settlements for the last 2,500 years, many remnants of which have been discovered recently as farmland has been developed for housing.
 The Church is from the 13th century and is placed on Tavlhøj, one of the highest points in the area, right on the edge of Elbodalen.

 Taulov Parish is significant because of its proximity to the historically important city of Kolding.
 The parish had a castle designed to protect Kolding Fjord close to the church.
-The castle Høneborg is today nothing more than a small hill used for livestock.
+Little remains today of Høneborg Castle beyond the raised earth where it once stood, now a small hill used for livestock.
 This castle has had a huge influence on Taulov Church, and the two royal sisters who were residents of the castle are buried in the apse of the church.
 The circular apse is in local history said to be the only one of its kind north of the Alps.